anonymousNED/NED/README.md

 2. Fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLScyyNWoFvyaxxfyaPLnCIAxXgdxLEMwR9Sayjh3JpWseuYlOA/viewform) to get access to the [FSGAN](https://github.com/YuvalNirkin/fsgan)'s pretrained models.
 Then download 'lfw_figaro_unet_256_2_0_segmentation_v1.pth' (from the "v1" folder) and place it under "./preprocessing/segmentation".

 ## Video preprocessing
 To train or test the method on a specific subject, first create a folder for this subject and place the video(s) of this subject into a **"videos"** subfolder.
-The training videos for the 6 Youtube actors used in our experiments can be downloaded from [here](https://drive.google.com/drive/folders/17zE9sSMP2Bxv_tHq5WoheQUvH0t5FX7i?usp=sharing), while the test videos for the same actors are available [here](https://drive.google.com/drive/folders/17zE9sSMP2Bxv_tHq5WoheQUvH0t5FX7i?usp=sharing).
+The training videos for the 6 Youtube actors used in our experiments can be downloaded from [here](https://drive.google.com/drive/folders/1sH3r0XIwLrLYSCpxu6zqqtE2v7MAXHVa?usp=sharing), while the test videos for the same actors are available [here](https://drive.google.com/drive/folders/1OyMePR3jitM4qYArmJ04xTPtraGHMU_T?usp=sharing).

 For example, for testing the method on Tarantino's clip, a structure similar to the following must be created:
 ```
 Tarantino ----- videos ----- Tarantino_t.mp4
 ```
 Under the above structure, there are 3 options for the video(s) placed in the "videos" subfolder:
-1. Use this footage to train a neural face renderer on the actor.
+1. Use this footage to train a neural face renderer on the actor (e.g. use the training video one of our 6 Youtube actors, or a footage of similar duration for a new identity).
 2. Use it as test footage for this actor and apply our method for manipulating his/her emotion.
 3. Use it only as reference clip for transferring the expressive style of the actor to another subject.